zomia-bootcamp/local-setup/github.md

 If you haven't done so already, go to [GitHub](http://www.github.com) and create an account; be sure to write down your username and password somewhere, since we'll be using these credentials later.
-Next, go to [GitHub Enterprise](https://git.generalassemb.ly) and create an account.
-It is recommended that you use the same username.
-This will be the source of your learning material throughout SEI, while your personal Github will be where you showcase your projects.

-Now that you are set up with GitHub Enterprise, we want this repo on your local computer.
+Now that you are set up with GitHub, we want this repo on your local computer.
 Please follow along as I show you how to fork, clone and put the repo in the correct directory.